A History of Search Engines

 » BackRub Analyzed Links Pointing to a Site

-By January of 1996, Larry Page and Sergey Brin, both brilliant graduate students at Stanford University, had begun to work together on a search engine called BackRub.
 Not referring to what these explorers needed and deserved after the many hours they spent hunched over their keyboards, BackRub was actually named for its ability to analyze the “back links” pointing to a given website.
 BackRub ranked pages using “citation notation”.

 In academic works, if someone cites a source, they usually think it’s important.
 On the web, citations are often links to a resource page.
 In BackRub’s PageRank algorithm, all links counted as votes, but some votes counted more than others.
 The ability of a given web page to rank, and the strength of its ability to vote for others, depended on how many people linked to it and how highly rated those links were—(the ‘new’ term for this is Social Search).